Genivia/ugrep/README.md

 - **ugrep** option `-d, --directories=ACTION` is `skip` by default, instead of `read`.
 By default, directories specified on the command line are searched, but not recursively deeper into subdirectories.
-- **ugrep** does not use a `.greprc` configuration file or a `GREP_OPTIONS` environment variable, because the behavior of **ugrep** must be portable and predictable on every system, without having to copy the configuration files to each system.
+- **ugrep** does not the `GREP_OPTIONS` environment variable, because the behavior of **ugrep** must be portable and predictable on every system.
 Also GNU grep abandoned `GREP_OPTIONS` for this reason.
-  Instead, please use shell aliases to create new commands with specific search options.
+Please use the `ug` command that loads the .ugrep configuration file located in the working directory or in the home directory when present, or use shell aliases to create new commands with specific search options.

 🔝 [Back to table of contents](#toc)